JBarroca/JBarroca.github.io/_posts/2018-11-16-adding-disqus-comments-to-a-jekyll-website.md

 The process of adding Disqus comments to a Jekyll-built static website is not that complicated, but most sources of information (including the instructions on the Disqus website itself) tend to omit some basic directions that more seasoned users may find too obvious to earn mention, but which are vital for newcomers to these technologies such as myself.
 [This blog post](https://desiredpersona.com/disqus-comments-jekyll/) deserves to be mentioned, because it was almost perfect in this regard.

+So, how is it done?

-First, you need to go to [Disqus website](https://disqus.com/ "Disqus homepage") and create a free account (don't forget to open your email to verify your address).
+First, you need to go to [Disqus website](https://disqus.com/ "Disqus homepage") and create a free account (you'll be asked to verify your e-mail).
 After creating an account, you can register your Jekyll website with Disqus by creating a Disqus shortname.
 You'll have to insert this shortname as a site variable in your Jekyll website, so copy it to your clipboard when you create it.

 Open your Jekyll website's `_config.yml` file and create a site variable for the Disqus shortname you've just created: